jnthn/raku-log-timeline/README.md

 The server sends JSON lines to the client.
 This lines are the same as specified for the JSON lines file format.

+## Checking if logging is active

+Call `Log::Timeline.has-output` to see if some kind of logging output is set up in this process, This is useful for avoiding introducing logging if it will never take place.